Small-Bodies-Node/sbn-survey-image-service/docs/development.rst

     INFO:SBN Survey Image Service:2024-11-08 09:06:47,912: Searched 1 directories, found 404 labels, 404 processed.
     INFO:__main__:Created and added 404 test images and their labels to the database.

 The script `_test` will run the tests with `pytest`.
 Coverage reports will be saved in HTML format to `htmlcov/`.
 Tests requiring network access are run by default (using the --remote-data option to pytest).
-These tests require a running instance of the service populated with NEAT data set.